Imma-Oge/Imma-Oge/README.md

 # Hi there 👋, I'm Immaculate Okoro
-### 💡 Analytics Engineer | Simplifying Data Concepts for Enthusiasts | Problem Solver

 ---

 ### 🎯 About Me
-I’m a **Business and Data Analytics Engineer** with a background in health.
+I’m a ** Data Analytics and Engineer** with a background in health.
 I am passionate about transforming raw data into meaningful insights that help organisations make smarter, evidence-based decisions.

 I enjoy breaking down data engineering fundamentals one concept at a time, experimenting with tools and cloud platforms and understanding at its core how platforms power Analytical solutions.